Calcoene megalithic observatory – Amazon Stonehenge

 Coastal regions of Amapá are considered to be a part of the enormous delta of Amazon (Foz do Amazonas) – the muddy sediments along the coast have been brought by this giant river.

-Due to this megalithic structures in Amapá are located in some distance from the ocean.
+Due to this megalithic structures in Amapá is located at some distance from the ocean.
 Calcoene megalithic observatory, for example, is located some 17 km from the ocean.
 Here the level of rivers still is just a few meters above the level of oceans but at the banks of rivers appear first small hills.
 Frequent floods prevent the formation of the rainforest – in the dry season of the year these floodplains are covered with meadows and frequent forest islands.

 Further away from the sea the area is gradually rising and there appear cliffs.

 Diverse archaeological monuments

 Occasional finds from earlier years and reconnaissance work since 2005 have brought to our knowledge numerous diverse and interesting archaeological monuments in this part of Amapá.

 Until late 2005 there have been found 20 megalithic structures, 8 burial caves as well as sites of ancient villages (some on artificial mounds), burials, and votive deposits of ceramics at hilltops – in total 55 archaeological sites.

 Further away from the coast, where appear first cliffs, there is found another kind of monuments – caves with ceramic funeral urns.

 Amapán megalithic culture does not impress with the giant size of the stones but contrary to most other megalithic monuments of the world here these structures have been preserved intact.
-Here megaliths contain lots of interesting artifacts and present great value to the science.
+Here megaliths contain lots of interesting artifacts and present great value to science.

-For the most part, Amapán megaliths are easily visible, they are located on tops of hills.
+For the most part, Amapán megaliths are easily visible, they are located on the tops of hills.
 Megaliths consist of upright or slanted granite blocks in circular arrangements.
 Some circles are small, less than 10 m in diameter – these megaliths consist of smaller stone blocks less than 1 m tall.

 The largest structure is AP-CA-18 with a diameter of more than 30 m.
 Here are the largest stone blocks – some even up to 4 m tall.
 In general larger megalithic structures here tend to have larger stones.